 - A. The different levels that the inputs to valuation techniques are used to measure fair value of financial and non-financial instruments have been defined as follows: - Level 1: Quoted prices (unadjusted) in active markets for identical assets or liabilities that the entity can access at the measurement date.
 A market is regarded as active where a market in which transactions for the asset or liability take place with sufficient frequency and volume to provide pricing information on an ongoing basis.
-The fair value of the Company's investment in listed stocks and beneficiary certificates is included in Level 1. - Level 2: Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly.
-The fair value of the Company's investment in derivative instruments is included in Level 2. - Level 3: Unobservable inputs for the asset or liability.
+The fair value of the Group's investment in listed stocks, beneficiary certificates and government bonds with quoted market prices is included in Level 1. - Level 2: Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly.
+The fair value of the Groups investment in derivative instruments is included in Level 2. - Level 3: Unobservable inputs for the asset or liability.